 Before buying just any extended warranty, you should take a little time to learn about Upsie

 .
 This company truly bridges the protection gap.
 In fact, Upsie was founded to provide a more affordable and convenient way to cover all kinds of products.

-Just a few examples of the warranties Upsie offers include computers, phones, fitness equipment, appliances, and TV sets.
-In other words, if you’ve purchased valuable items for your home, Upsie probably covers them.
+Just a few examples of the warranties Upsie offers include computers, fitness equipment, appliances, and TV sets.
+In other words, if you've purchased electronics use in or around your home, Upsie probably covers them.

 In fact, if you've just purchased a new item and bought another warranty, you can probably get a refund on that warranty and buy an Upsie warranty instead

 .
-For laptops, as one example, you have up to 60 days to register with Upsie.
-For large appliances, TVs, and fitness equipment, Upsie gives you as long as 11 months to enroll.
+For laptops, as one example, you have up to 60 days to get Upsie protection.
+For large appliances, TVs, and fitness equipment, Upsie gives you up to 11 months to enroll.